EENI Global Business School

 2. Electrolux India

-The objectives of the subject “International Distribution” are the following:
+The educational aims of the Subject “International Distribution” are the following:

 1. To learn about the importance of planning an appropriate international distribution strategy when entering new export markets

-2. To identify the distribution options available to the exporter
+2. To identify distribution options available to the exporter

 3. To outline the criteria to be used when selecting a distribution channel

-4. To analyze the strategies that can be implemented for the consumer and/or industrial products
+4. To analyze strategies that can be implemented for consumer and/or industrial products

-5. To select the channel options, that may be used when entering new export markets
+5. To select channel options, that may be used when entering new export markets

-6. To examine the direct and indirect export channels open to the exporter
+6. To examine direct and indirect export channels open to the exporter

-7. To analyze the functions of the importers and representatives
+7. To analyze functions of importers and representatives

-8. To discuss the use of a company personnel and sales or production subsidiaries
+8. To discuss use of a company personnel and sales or production subsidiaries

 9. To explore franchising, licensing, and other channels